harum/design-pattern/notes/design-principles.md

 > **The Observer Pattern** defines a one-to-many dependency between objects so
 > that when one object changes state, all of its dependents are notified and
 > updated automatically.

+### Decorator pattern
+> The decorator pattern attaches additional responsibilities to an object
+> dynamically.
+Decorators provide a flexible alternative to subclassing for
+> extending functionality

 ## Self notes
 > Should effort go into reuse **above** maintainability and extensibility?
 (I